meteor/meteor/guide/source/using-node-v14.21.4.md

 Our plan with having a Extended Support Maintenance Node.js version is to provide a stable Node.js version for Meteor users who are not on Meteor v3.0 yet.
-This will give more time to migrate apps to the latests Meteor version.
+This will give more time to migrate apps to the latest Meteor version.

 Meteor Software will offer Meteor.js Node.js 14 ESM for 12 months beyond the official end-of-life date (April 2023 - April 2024).